Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 Responsibilities and boundaries:

-- `ui/` calls `api/` only.
+- `ui/` calls HTTP APIs served by `core-service` only.
 It should never talk to MQTT directly.
-- `api/` is the single writer to the database and the HTTP surface area for external clients.
+- `core-service` is the single writer to the database and the HTTP surface area for external clients.
 It must enforce the permission model.
 - `provisioning-service/` owns MQTT bootstrap and certificate lifecycle.
 It may update DB via internal repositories shared with `api/` (from `shared/`).
 Exposes a D-Bus API for operations and emits signals for status.
 - `twin-service/` maintains digital twins (desired/reported state, deltas, reconciliation).
 Subscribes/publishes to twin topics and updates the DB via shared repositories.
 - `mqtt-broker/` config enforces mTLS, maps cert subject → device identity, and defines ACLs per topic family.